rapmd73/JackrabbitRelay/README.md

     2021-09-22 22:34:54.398102 1009381 New Balance: 0.000000 SUSHI
     2021-09-22 22:34:54.398277 1009381 Processing Completed: 01.120702 seconds

+## Extras

+The Extras folder has many interesting scripts/programs

+    ListMarkets <exchange> <ratelimit>

+        Exchange is the exchange you want to line, ie ftx

+        Rate limit is a number of 1 o more.
+This lets you find a good rate limit value your exchange will accept.
+The program will crash with a rate limit error if your value is too low.

+        This program lists the markets of a given exchange.
+Here is an example from FTX:

+            LINK/BTC             spot                      0.100000           0.000050
+            LINK/USD             spot                      0.100000           3.094800
+            LINK/USDT            spot                      0.100000           3.094700

+        The first column is the pair.
+The second is the market, the third is the minimum the exchange will accept.
+Thwe above example is for the LINK market, so the minimum is expressed in LINK.
+The forth colum is what the amount would be if expressed is USD or a simplar stablecoin.

+    RelayPassThru

+        This program is a bridge between Apache and Jackrabbit Relay.
+        You'll need tp add your webhook and copy it into your cgi-bin folder.

+    Tester.PineScript.txt

+        This is the pine script program from the above video on testing Jackrabbit Relay's server.

 ## Donations

 If you would like to help support this project financially, please use